nhsconnect/Digital-Child-Health/Generation/Profile.NewbornHearingScreening/CareConnect-DCH-NewbornHearingScreening-Procedure-1.md

-This Procedure resource records an action that is or was performed on a patient, with further constraints applied for a Newborn Hearing Screening procedure performed during a Child Health event.
+An action that is or was performed on a patient, with further constraints applied for a Newborn Hearing Screening procedure performed during a Child Health event.